farwaali08/stock-analysis/README.md

  * Improving logic
  * Making the code run faster

 Previously, the code (herein referred to as “original” or “original code”) was created to evaluate the performance of a number of stocks over two years (2017 and 2018).
-The script was run to determine the total daily volume and return on each stock, for the specified year.
-The ultimate goal was to determine whether or not the stock would be a good investment.
+The script was run to determine the total daily volume and return on each stock for the specified year.
+The objective was to determine whether or not the stock would be a good investment.

-Only twelve stocks were analyzed, and so the output was returned in a timely manner.
-This however, brought forth the question of whether or not the original code was scalable, and whether it would be as efficient with a larger data set.
+Only twelve stocks were analyzed, which brought forth the question of whether or not the original code was scalable, and whether it would be as efficient with a larger data set.

 To test this, the code was refactored, executed, and its performance was evaluated based on its run time.